-After promoting No Meat May for six years I’ve come to realise, you have to learn for yourself, and be open to learning to make long term behavioural change.
+Working on No Meat May I’ve come to realise, you have to experience new things, and be open to learning to make long term behavioural change.
 And that it certainly doesn't hurt to have a partner with a great repertoire of awesome veggie recipes.

 Guy James Whitworth

 Guy is the Co-founder of No Meat May, and has been vegan for the past six years and vegetarian since he was nine.

 I was born and raised in the North East of England surrounded by rural farmland, and it was the plight of farm animals that made me embrace the option of a plant based lifestyle and that is something that has always stayed with me wherever I have found myself in the world.
 After living in London and being active in various political groups for almost a decade, I moved to Sydney a little over twenty years ago.

 I originally studied fashion and have worked in the costume making field for most of my professional life.
 For the past few years when not working on the graphics and design concepts for No Meat May I am a professional artist.

 Re-occurring themes in my art practise are the celebration of diversity, challenging all forms of oppression, racism, ageism, gender stereotypes, sexual identity, community isolation and taking something ‘everyday’ to present it in a way that heightens its relevance and challenge the viewers pre-conceived ideas.

 This isn’t a million miles away from the work I do with No Meat May where my ongoing wish to draw attention to the worldwide lack of animal rights takes form and finds its voice.